Registered Respiratory Therapy Program Brochure

 Background Screening and Certification Eligibility

-As a condition of enrollment into any Allied Health course with a clinical laboratory component, students are required to complete and submit a background check at the student's expense.
+As a condition of enrollment into any Allied Health program with a clinical laboratory component, students are required to complete and submit a background check at the student's expense.
 Please note:

 • A history of felony conviction(s) or any bar, exclusion or other ineligibility for federal program participation could render a student ineligible for clinical placement, as determined by the clinical agencies.